 If the co-op is not successful and is forced to dissolve, all member capital will be redistributed, minus the money spent in the organizational process.
 For example, if we spent 25% of the overall member account balance, every member-owner would lose 25% of their total member equity contribution.
-The Board of Directors has committed to spending no more than 50% of the overall member account balance until passing the Feasibility Stage.

 Do member-owners have any financial liability for the Co-op before or after the store is opened?

 No. Member-owners are not be liable for the debts of the Co-op, beyond the amount invested in the Co-op through their member-owner share, or the amount owed by the member-owner for their share.